robotframework/robotframework/atest/README.rst

     python atest/run.py python atest/robot

+The command above will execute all tests, but often you may want to skip for example `telnet tests`_ and tests requiring manual interaction.
+These tests are marked with the ``no-ci`` tag and can be excluded from the test run:

+    python atest/run.py python --exclude no-ci atest/robot

 A sub test suite can be executed simply by running the folder or file containing it.
 On modern machines running all acceptance tests ought to take less than ten minutes with Python, but with Jython the execution time